noormohammed/vectorai-fs-project/frontend/README.md

 ![GitHub repo size](https://img.shields.io/badge/repo%20size-557KB-blue)
 ![GitHub contributors](https://img.shields.io/badge/contributors-1-yellow)

-This is a React app which take 5 document types in JSON format and displays the contents as Cards which are capable of being reordered via Drag n Drop.
+This is a React app which take 5 document types in a JSON format and displays the contents as Cards which are capable of being reordered via Drag n Drop.

 ## Getting Started with Link Station Frontend App